-Boondocking on a caravan isn't the same as wild camping in a tent or a 4×4.
+Boondocking with a caravan isn't the same as wild camping in a tent or a 4×4.
 But you can still avoid campsites and go to Stellplatz free car parks and charming sleeping spots that aren't crowded.

 In these spots, you typically find many quirky or interesting personalities.
 Couples or families living on a house on wheels for many months a year, sometimes all in one stretch, are called full-timers.
 We typically use these places for one night, traveling form one place to another.
 We stay longer only if the surroundings are nice.
 On our travel map, we mark boondocking spots (in Europe they're called Stellplatz) using a flower symbol.